HitenderXD/Rainbow-Poem/README.md

 Orange
 Red
-These are the colours of the rainbow they said. and also a unicoran has appeared in the poem!!!
+These are the colours of the rainbow they said. and also a unicorn has appeared in the poem!!!